Twitter imposes restrictions, more warning labels ahead of U.S. election | Technology

 Twitter imposes restrictions, more warning labels ahead of U.S. election

-Twitter says it has labeled thousands of misleading posts, though most attention has been on the labels applied to tweets by President Trump.
+Twitter says it has labeled thousands of misleading posts, though most attention has been on the labels applied to tweets by U.S. President Donald Trump.
 Twitter also said it would label tweets that falsely claim a win for any candidate.
-The social media company announced several temporary steps to slow people's amplification of content: for example, from Oct.
-20 to at least the end of the U.S. election week, global users pressing 'retweet' will be directed first to the "quote tweet" button to encourage people to add their own commentary.
+The company announced several temporary steps to slow amplification of content: for example, from Oct.
+20 to at least the end of the U.S. election week, global users pressing "retweet" will be directed first to the "quote tweet" button to encourage people to add their own commentary.

 - READ MORE ON: